 Below is a quote from the article translated with the help of Google Translate -- where the author mentions -- my experience with sexual abuse -- with the prestigious Portuguese psychiatrist and sexologist Júlio Machado Vaz:

-Comments form the sharing of this post on my author's page on Facebook:
+Comments from the sharing of this post on my author's page on Facebook:

-Sylvie Imelda Shene I posted the comment below with my personal page Sylvie Imelda Shene in response to Ana Rego's comment, but she or someone else marked my comment as spam.
-My comment is not spam: She or whoever marked my comment as spam must belong to Dr. Julio Machado Vaz's cult and is trying to silence me.
+Sylvie Imelda Shene, I posted the comment below with my personal page, Sylvie Imelda Shene, in response to Ana Rego's comment, but she or someone else marked my comment as spam.
+My comment is not spam.
+Whoever marked it as spam must belong to Dr. Julio Machado Vaz's cult and be trying to silence me.

 "Are you questioning my experience?
-I feel your judgment and others people’s judgments are not of my concern.
+I feel your judgment and other people’s judgments are not of my concern.

-But to answer your question: I always felt at the core of my being that what Dr. Julio Machado Vaz did to me was not right and all these years I blamed myself for what took place because I could have run away or left like always have done when something doesn’t feel right to me.
-But I went along with him and all these years I blamed myself for not leaving.
+But to answer your question: I always felt at the core of my being that what Dr. Julio Machado Vaz did to me was not right, and all these years I blamed myself for what took place because I could have run away or left as I have always done when something doesn’t feel right to me.
+But I went along with him, and all these years I blamed myself for not leaving.

-He was very charming and I was manipulated by him to think what we were doing was normal.
-It took me over 20 years to find an enlightened witness to side with me and help me see -- that it was not my fault -- and put the blame where it belongs --- In #JulioMachadoVaz--- and say it out loud that what happened to me when I was a vulnerable young 17 years old -- was indeed sexual abuse!
+He was very charming, and he manipulated me into thinking what we were doing was normal.
+It took me over 20 years to find an enlightened witness to side with me and help me see that it was not my fault -- and put the blame where it belongs- in #JulioMachadoVaz--- and say it out loud that what happened to me when I was a vulnerable, young 17-year-old -- was indeed sexual abuse!

-He was in a position of power posing as a" mental health care professional" that was supposed to help me, but instead created more confusion and took me over two decades to resolve and find freedom from this huge labyrinth he helped create.
+He was in a position of power, posing as a" mental health care professional" who was supposed to help me, but instead created more confusion and took me over two decades to resolve and find freedom from this huge labyrinth he helped create.

-In the book Boundaries: Where You End And I Begin, Anne Katherine states, “A therapist is entrusted with his or her clients’ deepest secrets.
+In the book Boundaries: Where You End, And I Begin, Anne Katherine states, “A therapist is entrusted with his or her clients’ deepest secrets.
 A minister bestows sanctions from the highest power in the universe.
 The potential for harm is overwhelming.
 For a person in such a role, essentially that of a guardian, to cross sexual boundaries is a grave violation.
-A child, a client, a patient, a follower or a worshiper are vulnerable and usually approach authority out of need.
+A child, a client, a patient, a follower, or a worshiper are vulnerable and usually approaches authority out of need.
 A sexual action by a guardian is very confusing, even to a very strong and healthy individual.
 For someone vulnerable and in need, such an action can be devastating.
 When a parent is sexual toward a child, the violation reverberates for decades.
 Trust is broken, the child takes on responsibility for the act, sexuality is affected, and the bond is damaged.
-When a therapist, physician, attorney, or clergy person is sexual with a client or worshiper, it is also incest.
+When a therapist, physician, attorney, or clergy person has a sexual relationship with a client or worshipper, it is also incest.
 A trust is broken, a bond is perverted.
 The person who sought care was used to meet the needs of the caregiver.”33

 E creia que a minha solidariedade vai toda para as mulheres molestadas e nunca para os agressores.
 Daí que tenha algum cuidado em entender as situações para distinguir as que são de facto agressões (ainda que encapotadas...) das que são apenas relacionamentos que correram mal...